GMTO-Integrated-Modeling/gmt-im-seismic/README.md

 ![](pierSHA_latKs_sens.png)

-The considered models and the corresponding lateral stiffness value are reported in the table below.
+The considered FEM models and the corresponding lateral stiffness value are reported in the table below.

 | FEM ID | SIS lateral stiffness [N/m] |
 |:---:|:------------------:|